 Email Phishing Scams

 Phishing via email has long manifested itself on the Internet.
 Email fraud is one of the most common ways to cheat, compromise a user and get all the information about him.
 This attack uses not only e-mail messages but also instant messages.
-Large companies such as PayPal and eBay are still at risk of this attack.
+Large companies such as PayPal and eBay are at risk of this attack.

 - What is Email Phishing?

-Email phishing is the creation and sending of false emails to the user to obtain financial and confidential information.
+Email phishing is the creation and sending of fraudulent emails to the user to obtain financial and confidential information.
 Letters of this kind are maximally identical in their appearance to legal letters.
 The probability that the user will respond to such a letter is high, as the letter comes with a familiar fake address of the sender.
 Links to malicious sites and other forms for filling in personal information are the most frequently created such letters.

 - Why Email Phishing Works?

 It would seem such an old method of attack, but it still exists.
 But phishers are not stupid people.
 They update their work methods and insert the necessary adjustments, thereby increasing their chances of success.
 They also consider the human factor, that is, the fact that the person will quickly browse e-mail and sharply, without delay, press on all the important moments.